deepjs/deep-marked/README.md

 deep-marked define the 3 defaults render methods for you.

 ### substitution macros
-The replace_macro simply look in provided options if there is a 'context' property.
+The replace_macro simply looks in provided options if there is a 'context' property.
-It seeks in it after property pointed by path provided between macros boundaries (i.e. {{ my.path.from.context }}) and return it.
+It seeks in it after property pointed by path provided between macros boundaries (i.e. {{ my.path.from.context }}) and returns it.

 ```javascript
 require("deep-marked/index");	// load deep.marked : language is defined there